robertmasters/pokehuddle/Application_build_plan.md

 ---
 ## what is the intention of the application?
 #### Personal Space for pokemon fans.
-## MVPs:
+## goals:
-1. MVP1: to use it as a personal hub for pokemon information, able to favorite pokemon, and view most favorited pokemon by a favorited vote tally.
+1. to use it as a personal hub for pokemon information, able to favorite pokemon, and view most favorited pokemon by a favorited vote tally.
-2. MVP2: make mvp1 into an android app using android studio and kotlin
+2. make goal1 into an android app using android studio
-3. MVP3: able to research pokemon cards and able to favorite them, search by type, number, generation, through search box(number), through drop down list(type, generation)
+3. able to research pokemon cards and able to favorite them, search by type, number, generation, through search box(number), through drop down list(type, generation)
-3. MVP3: able to create a roadmap on a pokemon card collection checklist
+3. able to create a roadmap on a pokemon card collection checklist
-4. MVP4: able to upload pokemon art and save random pokemon notes
+4. able to upload pokemon art and save random pokemon notes
-5. MVP5: then publish your own pokemon social front.
+5. then publish your own pokemon social front.
-6. MVP6: able to comment on other peoples social front
+6. able to comment on other peoples social front
-7. MVP7: able to like other peoples social front,
+7. able to like other peoples social front,
-8. MVP8: able to view other peoples pokemon card journey
+8. able to view other peoples pokemon card journey
-9. MVP9: able to favorite other people
+9. able to favorite other people
 ---
 ## future plans:
 * collective pokemon card leaderboards